Slavic dialects of Greece

-"Slavomacedonian voice" newspaper from March 25, 1944.
+Slavomacedonian voice newspaper from March 25, 1944.
 The newspaper was published in a non-standardized Kostur dialect by the Slavomacedonian National Liberation Front during the WWII.

-The Slavic dialects of Greece are the Eastern South Slavic dialects of Macedonian and Bulgarian spoken by minority groups in the regions of Macedonia and Thrace in northern Greece.
+Eastern South Slavic dialects of Macedonian and Bulgarian are spoken by minority groups in the regions of Macedonia and Thrace in northern Greece.
 Usually, dialects in Thrace are classified as Bulgarian, while the dialects in Macedonia are classified as Macedonian, with the exception of some eastern dialects which can also be classified as Bulgarian.
-Before World War II, most linguists considered all of these dialects to be Bulgarian dialects.
-However, other linguists opposed this view and considered Macedonian dialects as comprising an independent language distinct from both Bulgarian and Serbo-Croatian.